-With an M.F.A. in Studio Art from the University of North Carolina, Chapel Hill, I served twenty-five years at the University of Montevallo in Alabama, and ten years as professor of art and dean of arts and sciences at Georgia College, in Milledgeville, Georgia.
+With an M.F.A. in Studio Art from the University of North Carolina, Chapel Hill, I served twenty-six years at the University of Montevallo in Alabama, and ten years as professor of art and dean of arts and sciences at Georgia College, in Milledgeville, Georgia.
 I am now retired from academia.

 Drawings and paintings have appeared in dozens of juried, group and solo exhibitions, and are included in the Montgomery Museum of Fine Art, the Huntsville Museum of Art, corporate, university, and private collections.
-I contributed articles to American Artist, Drawing , and most recently, Artist's Magazine.
+I contributed to American Artist, Drawing , and most recently, Artists Magazine.
 My work is represented by Alan Avery Art Company in Atlanta.